edwardpayton/angularx-components/README.md

 import { AppComponent } from './app.component';

-// Import your library
+// Import the library
-import { SampleModule } from 'angularx-components';
+import { ComponentsModule } from 'angularx-components';

 @NgModule({
   declarations: [